Unraveling Your Reactions – The Key To Better Communication

 Unraveling your reactions to conflict can be key to developing more productive, less escalated communication with the people you care about.
-It can also help you avoid getting defensive and becoming defensive.
-In this post, we’ll look at some proactive ways to manage your reactions to conflict so that you can stay calm and constructive when things get heated.
+This action can also help you avoid getting defensive and becoming defensive.
+In this post, we will look at some proactive ways to manage your reactions to conflict so that you can stay calm and constructive when things get heated.

 There are three main types of reaction to conflict: fight, flight, or freeze.
 Fight responses are characterized by a desire to attack or hurt the other person involved in the conflict.
 Flight responses involve trying to avoid or escape the conflict altogether.
 Freeze responses involve feeling paralyzed or unable to act in the face of conflict.
 Each of these reactions has its own set of consequences that can escalate the situation and make it harder to resolve the conflict constructively.

-The first step to managing your reactions to conflict is to become aware of which response you tend to have in different situations.
+The first step to managing your reaction to conflict is to become aware of which response you tend to have in different situations.
 Do you tend to get defensive and try to hurt the other person?
 Do you try to avoid the conflict altogether?
 Or do you freeze up and feel unable to act?
-Once you’ve identified your default response, you can start to work on changing it.
+Once you have identified your default response, you can start to work on changing it.

 One way to do this is to practice mindfulness in your everyday life.
 Pay attention to your thoughts, emotions, and physical sensations in different situations.
 This will help you become more aware of your reactions in the moment and give you the opportunity to choose a different response.

 Another way to change your reactions to conflict is to practice assertiveness.
 Assertiveness means communicating your needs and wants in a clear, direct way without being aggressive or passive.
 It can be helpful to practice assertiveness in low-stakes situations before using it in a conflict.
 For example, you might practice asking a friend for help with something or saying no to a request you don’t want to fulfill.